dtn7/dtn7-gold/README.md

 - Bundle Protocol Version 7 ([draft-ietf-dtn-bpbis-31][dtn-bpbis-31])

 ### Convergence Layer
-Bundles might be exchanged between nodes by the following protocols.
+A *convergence layer* in bundle protocol parlance is the abstraction for peer-to-peer communication.
+We have implemented the following protocols:

+- Minimal TCP Convergence-Layer Protocol (`mtcp`) ([draft-ietf-dtn-mtcpcl-01][dtn-mtcpcl-01])
-- TCP Convergence Layer Protocol Version 4 ([draft-ietf-dtn-tcpclv4-23][dtn-tcpcl-23]), including:
+- TCP Convergence Layer Protocol Version 4 (`tcpcl`) ([draft-ietf-dtn-tcpclv4-23][dtn-tcpcl-23]), including:
   - WebSocket-based variant
-- Minimal TCP Convergence-Layer Protocol ([draft-ietf-dtn-mtcpcl-01][dtn-mtcpcl-01])
 - Bundle Broadcasting Connector, a generic Broadcasting Interface
   - [rf95modem] based CLA for LoRa PHY by [rf95modem-go]

+At this point, `mtcp` is probably your best bet for reliable data transfer.

 ### Routing
-One of the following routing protocols might be used.
+We have implemented the following routing algorithms:

+- Epidemic Routing
+- Spray and Wait, vanilla and binary
 - Delay-Tolerant Link State Routing (DTLSR)
-- Epidemic Routing
 - Probabilistic Routing Protocol using History of Encounters and Transitivity (PRoPHET)
-- Sensor Network specific routing algorithm for Data Mules, [documentation][sensor-network-mule-documentation]
+- Sensor Network-specific routing algorithm for Data Mules, [documentation][sensor-network-mule-documentation]
-- Spray and Wait, vanilla and binary

 ## Software